 Meet Sam Williamson

-In 2019, Sam made headlines when he trained to walk 100 consecutive miles to raise $100,000 to support veterans and first responders - a feat that landed him in the hospital at mile 60.
+In 2019 Sam made headlines when he trained to walk 100 consecutive miles to raise $100,000 for veterans and first responders.
+He made it to mile 60 before landing in the hospital.
+He considers it one of the better things he’s ever done.

 Q&A with Sam